-Sex, drugs, murder, and copious amounts of profanity.
-Watch enough student films and you’re apt to see each of these elements play a part, sometimes all within the span of a few minutes.
-Aside from making excellent points of reference for a drinking game conducted at a short film festival, there is a legitimate reason that directors and actors are attracted to R-rated material for their films: when done correctly, it can demonstrate the competence that comes from successfully navigating a creative challenge.
+Sex, drugs, murder, profanity.
+You’ll see these elements play a part in films, sometimes all within a few moments.
+Aside from making points of reference for a drinking game, there are legitimate reasons that filmmakers are attracted to R-rated material.
+When done correctly, it can demonstrate the competence that comes from successfully navigating a creative challenge.

 Today we’re going to focus on the sensitive subject of nudity and sex scenes, and how to handle them professionally on set.

-Before you begin preparation on a scene that requires one of your actors to strip down to little more than a modesty sock, ask yourself if such a scene is absolutely necessity to your film.
+Before you begin preparation on a scene that requires one of your actors to strip down, ask yourself if such a scene is absolutely necessary for your film.
 It can be easy to write a nude scene into a script or treatment, but actually making it happen can complicate the process of casting, shooting, and screening your film.
-Consider possible alternatives, and whether or not a lack of nudity and on screen sex would have a negative impact on your film.
+Consider possible alternatives, and whether or not a lack of nudity and on-screen sex would have a negative impact on your film.

 Shortlisted actors can be requested to return for a callback, and if any nudity is required of them at this point it must be explicitly stated.
 Only required crew members should be in the room during this time, and if footage or photographic images are taken at this point, it must be with the actor’s permission.

-Contracts are an extremely important part of this process, as they protect the rights of both the actor and the filmmakers.
-Put into detail exactly what kind of scenes will be filmed and the amount of nudity, especially what will be required from the actor and what will actually be shown in the finished film.
-There are many ways to cheat nude scenes that allow the actor to remain partially dressed, so it’s important to work with the actor to determine what is necessary for the film and what they are comfortable doing.
-It may go without saying, but there is no actual penetration or genital-to-genital contact during a scene like this, as all sexuality activity is simulated.
+Contracts are an important part of this process.
+They protect the rights of both the actor and the filmmakers.
+Put into detail exactly what kind of scenes will be filmed and the amount of nudity that will be required from the actor.
+They also need to know what will actually be shown in the finished film.
+There are many ways to cheat nude scenes that allow the actor to remain partially dressed.
+You can use camera tricks and angles to fake nudity.
+It’s important to work with the actor to determine what is necessary for the film and what they are comfortable doing.
+In the majority of cases, there is no penetration or genital-to-genital contact in a cinematic film.
+All sexual activity is simulated.

-When it comes to the day of shooting your scene, there are several things you can do to ensure the actor and crew are comfortable on set, and the aforementioned contract is not breached.
-First, the set should be “closed,” which means that only crew members that are indispensable will be present, and no outsiders will mistakenly walk in during a take.
+There are several things you can do to ensure the actors are comfortable on set.
+The set should be “closed,” which means that only crew members that are indispensable will be present.
 A robe should be close at hand for the actor to wear between any pauses during filming.
-To avoid overly graphic crotch shots (and possibly a NC-17 rating), the wardrobe department can prepare flesh coloured pads, underwear, or a bodysuit to minimize the amount of the body actually shown.
+To avoid graphic nudity, you can use flesh-colored pads, underwear, or a bodysuit to create the illusion of no clothing.

 Shooting these kinds of scenes can be a very vulnerable moment for actors.
-They are putting their trust in the director and crew to behave professionally, and not do anything to demean or exploit them.
-Sex is a natural part of life, so it makes sense that they should sometimes be included in our storytelling, but the actual act of filming these scenes can be very awkward and potentially embarrassing.
-Use your good judgment, respect your actors, and use this opportunity to be a positive role model for the rest of the crew.
+They are putting their trust in the director and crew to behave professionally.
+Sex is a part of life, so it makes sense that it sometimes be included in our storytelling.
+However, the actual act of filming these scenes can be very awkward and potentially embarrassing.
+Use your better judgment.
+Respect your actors and use this opportunity to be a positive role model for the rest of the crew.

-When considering whether or not to include a scene that includes nudity or sexual content in your film, look into the experiences of other filmmakers to see if it seems like it’s worth the work required.
+When adding sexual content to your film, look into the experiences of other filmmakers.
+See if it seems like it’s worth the work required.
 Most of these links contain materials that are NSFW.